metabench/jsgui3-gfx/roadmap.md

     Moving convolution window seems useful / important.
       A good structure as well to check that the conv is working with the right data along the way.

+0.0.23(a?) - Further improvements to iteration system, including byte iteration variables and methods.
+  Copy and paste various kinds of iteration boilerplate too.
+  Dealing with the typed arrays themselves more, more mathematical functions that deal with abstractions of multiple values.
+    Also providing the basic non-abstract info.
+  Getting the byte index info (or general purpose and iteration...)
+    Function that returns a very human-readable object (with explanations?)
+      Would also return the typed arrays, and explain their indexing Function that just returns the typed arrays.

+  Iterations for more than one coordinate space at once (ie coordinate spaces from multiple images?)

 0.0.24 - Improvements with convolutions